FinTech: Add a Feature (Parental Controls) 2025

 The Research

-User Interviews: I conducted remote interviews with a total of five parents between the ages of 46-51, though one participant used the card primarily for her elderly father and not her teen boys.
+User Interviews: I conducted remote interviews with a total of five users.
 Though all my users were “Core” customers (Greenlight’s basic level of service) they enjoyed very different aspects of the card.
 All of them expressed interest in more substantial parental controls and oversight.

 Personas: I based my persona on a 46-year-old mother of three, who uses the card for her two older children, and likes the convenience of sending money hassle-free.
 Like other users, she appreciates the ability to track and assign chores.
-Though she’s generally optimistic about financial technology tools like Greenlight, she’s unsure if they offer the same level of protection as traditional banking institutions.
+She’s generally optimistic about financial technology but is unsure if they offer the same level of protection as traditional banking institutions.

-Affinity Mapping: I searched for similarities and themes in the responses of my five participants, and divided them into the following categories: emotional response to financial technology; why they chose Greenlight over other options; goals and motivations, how the card was used and where, technical pain points, product pain points, outcome of product use, and what they thought about adding more robust parental controls?
+Affinity Mapping: I searched for themes in the responses of my five participants, and divided them into the following categories: emotional response to financial technology; why they chose Greenlight; goals/motivations, how/where the card was used, technical pain points, product pain points, outcome of use, and parental controls.

-POVs/HMWs: I explored the following POVs and HMWs: Helping parents block or flag their children’s financial transactions and set vendor/merchant restrictions in a user-friendly, timely and effective manner; Helping parents and kids navigate unauthorized or suspicious transactions in a way that is not burdonsome or obtrusive; Giving parents visibility of transactions as they are occurring in real-time.
+POVs/HMWs: I explored the following: Helping parents block or flag their children’s financial transactions and set vendor/merchant restrictions in a user-friendly, timely and effective manner; Helping parents and kids navigate unauthorized or suspicious transactions in a way that is not burdonsome or obtrusive; Giving parents visibility of transactions as they are occurring in real-time.

 Insights